RENEW

 Next steps

-RENEW are continuing to work with Natural England and local authorities on the initial development of the toolkit before launching and improving an alpha version later this year.
+RENEW are continuing to work with Natural England and local authorities on the Beta development of the framework before launching it to the public in 2025.

 A strip of partner logos